Visualizes exposure variable distributions using boxplots or ridge plots.

 A

-object containing exposure data.- exposure_cat
+MultiAssayExperimentobject containing exposure data.- exposure_cat

 A character string or vector specifying exposure category names (from

-to include all exposures.- exposure_cols
+codebook$category) to include.
+Use"all"to include all exposures.- exposure_cols

 Optional character vector specifying exact exposure variables to plot.